 - Optional moonroof

 The leather-upholstered heated-and-cooled front seats include power adjustments, and there are adjustable pedals to add to driver comfort.
 Wood accents are found throughout the cabin.
-Second-row captain’s chairs are standard, but a split-bench seat can be substituted at no extra charge.
+Second-row captain’s chairs are standard, but a split-bench seat can be substituted.
 There’s a standard power-folding third-row seat.

 The Navigator also comes standard with Ford’s Sync voice-operated entertainment and information system and MyKey, which gives buyers the ability to set maximum speed and volume limits based on the key that’s in use — handy for parents sharing the Navigator with a teen driver.
-Power-lowering running boards are standard, too.
 Interior features include: